 With this setting enabled, your customers will still be able to view their closed conversations in the Messenger, but won’t be able to reply directly.
 Instead, they’ll be encouraged to start a new conversation:

-Important: If your emails are configured to come from your teammate's individual email addresses and an end user replies directly to a teammate, the new conversation will be assigned to that teammate.
+If your emails are configured to come from your teammate's individual email addresses and a customer replies directly to a teammate, the new conversation will be assigned to that teammate.